By the end of this section, you will be able to:

 What’s the difference between a budget constraint and a PPF?

 There are two major differences between a budget constraint and a production possibilities frontier.
 The first is the fact that the budget constraint is a straight line.
-This is because its slope is given by the relative prices of the two goods.
+This is because its slope is given by the relative prices of the two goods, which from the point of view of an individual consumer, are fixed, so the slope doesn't change.
 In contrast, the PPF has a curved shape because of the law of the diminishing returns.
-The second is the absence of specific numbers on the axes of the PPF.
+Thus, the slope is different at various points on the PPF.
+The second major difference is the absence of specific numbers on the axes of the PPF.
 There are no specific numbers because we do not know the exact amount of resources this imaginary economy has, nor do we know how many resources it takes to produce healthcare and how many resources it takes to produce education.
 If this were a real world example, that data would be available.
-An additional reason for the lack of numbers is that there is no single way to measure levels of education and healthcare.
-However, when you think of improvements in education, you can think of accomplishments like more years of school completed, fewer high-school dropouts, and higher scores on standardized tests.
-When you think of improvements in healthcare, you can think of longer life expectancies, lower levels of infant mortality, and fewer outbreaks of disease.

 Whether or not we have specific numbers, conceptually we can measure the opportunity cost of additional education as society moves from point B to point C on the PPF.
-The additional education is measured by the horizontal distance between B and C. The foregone healthcare is given by the vertical distance between B and C. The slope of the PPF between B and C is (approximately) the vertical distance (the “rise”) over the horizontal distance (the “run”).
+We measure the additional education by the horizontal distance between B and C. The foregone healthcare is given by the vertical distance between B and C. The slope of the PPF between B and C is (approximately) the vertical distance (the “rise”) over the horizontal distance (the “run”).
 This is the opportunity cost of the additional education.

-The Shape of the PPF and the Law of Diminishing Returns
+The PPF and the Law of Increasing Opportunity Cost

-The budget constraints presented earlier in this chapter, showing individual choices about what quantities of goods to consume, were all straight lines.
-The reason for these straight lines was that the slope of the budget constraint was determined by relative prices of the two goods in the consumption budget constraint.
-However, the production possibilities frontier for healthcare and education was drawn as a curved line.
+The budget constraints that we presented earlier in this chapter, showing individual choices about what quantities of goods to consume, were all straight lines.
+The reason for these straight lines was that the relative prices of the two goods in the consumption budget constraint determined the slope of the budget constraint.
+However, we drew the production possibilities frontier for healthcare and education as a curved line.
 Why does the PPF have a different shape?

 To understand why the PPF is curved, start by considering point A at the top left-hand side of the PPF.
 At point A, all available resources are devoted to healthcare and none are left for education.
 This situation would be extreme and even ridiculous.
 For example, children are seeing a doctor every day, whether they are sick or not, but not attending school.
 People are having cosmetic surgery on every part of their bodies, but no high school or college education exists.
 Now imagine that some of these resources are diverted from healthcare to education, so that the economy is at point B instead of point A. Diverting some resources away from A to B causes relatively little reduction in health because the last few marginal dollars going into healthcare services are not producing much additional gain in health.
 However, putting those marginal dollars into education, which is completely without resources at point A, can produce relatively large gains.
 For this reason, the shape of the PPF from A to B is relatively flat, representing a relatively small drop-off in health and a relatively large gain in education.